moov-io/watchman/README.md

 Yes please!
 Please review our [Contributing guide](CONTRIBUTING.md) and [Code of Conduct](https://github.com/moov-io/ach/blob/master/CODE_OF_CONDUCT.md) to get started!
 Checkout our [issues for first time contributors](https://github.com/moov-io/watchman/contribute) for something to help out with.

+Building Watchman's source code follows standard Go commands.
+You can use `make build` to compile the code and `make check` to run linters and tests.

 Run `make install` to setup [gopostal](https://github.com/openvenues/gopostal) / [libpostal](https://github.com/openvenues/libpostal) for Watchman.

 ## Related projects